DH for Hellenic Studies

 ● a CV;

-● for applicants who are graduate students, contact information for a faculty advisor who may be contacted as a reference (no letter of recommendation is required with the initial application).
+● for graduate student applicants, contact information for a faculty advisor who may be contacted as a reference (no letter of recommendation is required with the initial application).

 Questions?
 For questions about projects and proposals, please contact Natalia Ermolaev, Executive Director of the CDH.
 For questions about program logistics and eligibility, please contact Chris Twiname, administrative coordinator at the Seeger Center for Hellenic Studies.